jedisct1/minisign/README.md

 ## Verification of Official Releases

-Tarballs and pre-compiled binaries from the project can be verified with the following public key:
+Tarballs and precompiled binaries from the project can be verified with the following public key:

 ```text
 RWQf6LRCGA9i53mlYecO4IzT51TGPpvWucNSCh1CBM0QTaLn73Y7GFO3